oiyl/vbulletin-3.x-crash/README.md

 ### ❌ Unstable: [/misc.php?do=buddylist](https://gitlab.com/hub/vbulletin/-/blob/vBulletin-3.8.7/misc.php#L103)

 the misc.php endpoint does not paginate the results nor limit them in any way, while joining the two tables to sort for online status

-profile.php does not however join with another table

 # ❌ What Not to Do as an Administrator
 * Don't leave end points like adding friends unadded